mekowalski/streams-client/NOTES.md

   - work from `streams/new` route
   - Enter Title, Description
   - When submitted, reach out to an API server (not yet made) and create a new Stream record with a User
-  1. [] Refactor functional StreamCreate comp to Class comp
+  1. [x] Refactor functional StreamCreate comp to Class comp
     - eventually have helper methods to organize code
+  2. [] Import Redux Form and 2 helpers (Field, reduxForm)
+    - hook up `reduxForm` to StreamCreate comp(similar nature to connect)